nygard/class-dump/README.md

 How to use it?
 -----------
-A few steps is required to integrate iOS Class Guard in project.
+A few steps are required to integrate iOS Class Guard in a project.

 1. Download ```obfuscate_project``` in to your project root path.